-Current TRL: 2 Target TRL: 3 Application Need/Date: 2022 Application Mission: Ice Giants m missions in g going far awa Sun will bene development more power for the instru general ay from the efit from this t enabling available Contract Duration: 24 S/W Clause: N/A
+Current TRL: 2 Target TRL: 3 Application Need/Date: 2022 Application Mission: Ice Giants missions or missions in general Contract Duration: 24 S/W Clause: N/A

 Consistent with Harmonisation Roadmap: Yes Harmonisation Roadmap Reference: C01 Harmonisation Roadmap: Power Management and Distribution Harmonisation Comments: The concept is the same but in the Roadmap it was focusing on EOP missions.
 It can also be applied in SCI missions.